IsaacSchemm/DeviantArtFs/README.md

 ## Interoperability

+In order to maximize ease of use from within F#, the response objects in this library are .NET records using F# `option` types to represent missing fields.
+This means that you will need extension methods (see below) to extract a null value or another placeholder value from these fields.

+Since these extension methods are required to use the library outside F#, I've also decided to reduce the amount of duplicate code in the library by exposing `Async<T>` directly and relying on C# and VB.NET consumers to use another extension method to create a `Task<T>`.
+This has the additional benefit of (hopefully) allowing the consumer to pass a cancellation token to any method;
+let me know if there are any bugs in this regard.

 The following types are used in response objects:

 * `FSharpAsync<T>`: An F# asynchronous workflow.
 An extension method (see